 An organization's opportunities are usually derived from the external environment.
 Opportunities for an organization depend on the identification of strengths and weaknesses and how they can be enhanced.
-Opportunities should focus on current existing services and on expanding and developing new possibilities inside and beyond the existing current service area.
+Opportunities should focus on existing services and expand and develop new possibilities inside and beyond the current service area.
 Members of the internal AFPD team identified the following opportunities.